 The eighth edition of PLDC was centered around the motto of ‘Merging Masterminds’ – encouraging and exploring new and appropriate ways of cooperation on architectural projects, between architects, lighting designers, programmers, sociologists, media experts, researchers, manufacturers and clients.
 Earlier, dialogues on improving lighting often underlined the challenges faced in the process of lighting design, but seldom brought forth any conclusive solutions to said questions.
 The convention this year focused on the challenges, as well as offering concrete solutions for the future of lighting, along with recognising professionals in the field.

 Attendance on the pursuit of recognition

-Some countries have formed their own lighting designers’ associations, and many of these become part of PLDC as Associate Partners, and encourage their members to attend the Thought Leadership convention to learn and network.
+Some countries have formed their own lighting designers’ associations, and many of these are part of PLDC as Partner Associations, and encourage their members to attend the Thought Leadership convention to learn and network.
 Some associations are locally active, while others partner up to gain visibility.
 The convention serves as a place for networking and discussion, on and around professional practice of lighting, discussing its way forward, and to officially recognise lighting designers/specialists for their contribution to the industry.